glm729/hmdbSearch/README.md

 ### Note

+This work was produced at and for the Australian National Phenome Centre, Murdoch University.

 The scripts and operations in this repository assume a specific directory structure, which has been partially masked or excluded when pushed to GitHub.
 Notably, there are a number of references to the `./data` and `./data/hmdb_xml`